pynucastro/pynucastro/docs/source/networks.rst

-The `examples/urca-23_starkiller <https://github.com/pynucastro/pynucastro/tree/main/examples/urca-23_starkiller>`_ example builds the right hand side, Jacobian, and helper Fortran modules to copy into the ``networks/`` subdirectory of the StarKiller Microphysics repository.
+The `examples/urca-23_starkiller <https://github.com/pynucastro/pynucastro/tree/main/examples/urca-23_starkiller>`_ example builds the right hand side, Jacobian, and helper Fortran modules to copy into the ``networks/`` subdirectory of the AMReX-Astro Microphysics repository.

 No additional customization is required after running the steps for all networks above.